Docs

 Reference for the files produced by `acton test --save-test-trace` and reused by the Test UI

-acton test --save-test-trace writes reusable JSON artifacts for offline inspection.
-The browser Test UI reads the same trace and contract files.
+Pass --save-test-trace to acton test to write reusable JSON artifacts for offline inspection.
+The browser Test UI can read the same trace and contract files.

 When bundles are written